Contact us today

 Meet up with your private guide to spend the day hiking under the granite walls of Fitzroy to the turquoise waters of Laguna de Los Tres.
 The exact content of the day is flexible - your guide will be able to adjust the route according to your mood and energy levels.

 Spend another day exploring the Fitzroy area at your own pace.
-There are many self-guided trails you can follow or you could grab a taxi to take you further up the valley to visit the impressive Lago del Desert.
+There are many self-guided trails you can follow or you could grab a taxi to take you further up the valley to visit the impressive Lago del Desierto.

 Wave goodbye to Patagonia as you fly back north to Buenos Aires for your final night in South America.
 Head out for dinner and a good glass of wine this evening, making a toast to your trip.